cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ## Pentest Brief

-Refers to the information that customers include when they [Create Pentest Objectives](../pentest-objectives) and [Specify Pentest Details](../details).
+Refers to the information that you include when you [Create Pentest Objectives](../pentest-objectives) and [Specify Pentest Details](../details).

 ## Pentest Report